skycoin/arena/README.md

 ## Tasks
 There are two tasks to be completed here:
-1. Write a Golang programm that takes two numbers from the command line, adds them up and prints the result.
+1. Write a Golang program that takes two numbers from the command line, adds them up and prints the result.
 2. Fork this repository and make a PR to this repository with the code.

 ## Guidelines